Shmuly Yanklowitz

-Shmuly Yanklowitz (born 1981) is an American rabbi and activist.
+Shmuly Yanklowitz (born 1981) is an American open orthodox rabbi and activist.
 In March 2012 and March 2013, Newsweek listed Yanklowitz as one of the 50 most influential rabbis in America.

 Educational and professional background

 Yanklowitz was ordained as an Orthodox rabbi at Yeshivat Chovevei Torah, received a second rabbinic ordination from Rabbi Shlomo Riskin, the chief rabbi of Efrat, and a third rabbinic ordination from Rabbi Nathan Lopes Cardozo of Jerusalem.
 He earned a master's degree at Harvard University in Leadership and Psychology and a second master's degree in Jewish Philosophy at Yeshiva University.
 Yanklowitz earned a doctorate from Columbia University in Epistemology and Moral Development.

 Yanklowitz worked in corporate and non-profit consulting and was the director of Panim Judaism, Activism and Mitzvah work (JAM) in Washington, D.C., training others in leadership and advocacy.
 While in rabbinical school, Yanklowitz served at four different Orthodox congregations.
 Yanklowitz served as Senior Jewish Educator and Director of Jewish Life at UCLA Hillel from 2010 to 2012 following his ordination.
 Yanklowitz has served as a delegate to the World Economic Forum.
 In July 2013, he became the executive director of Valley Beit Midrash (VBM) in Phoenix, Arizona, and later assumed the roles of president and dean.
 Yanklowitz expanded VBM from a local initiative to a national organization, establishing a new hub in Denver, Colorado around August 2022 according to Boulder Jewish News.
 As the leader of VBM, Yanklowitz has promoted religious pluralism.

 In 2025, Yanklowitz launched a new initiative called "Thrive By Character" seeking to spark a new American discourse and replace the current divisive political rhetoric with a more uniting discourse focused on character.
 He is building off his research from his Masters at Harvard and his Doctorate at Columbia University in Moral Development and his disillusionment that activism can create lasting change without human transformation.

 A film crew followed Yanklowitz for over a year to produce a PBS documentary named The Calling, a series that follows seven Muslims, Catholics, Evangelical Christians, and Jews as they train to become professional clergy.
 The program aired in the United States in December 2010.